-Amazon has updated its $50 Fire 7, $80 Fire HD 8 and $150 Fire HD 10 tablets for 2017, but despite their price difference, the choice isn't exactly clear-cut.
+Amazon keeps updated its $50 Fire 7, $80 Fire HD 8 and $150 Fire HD 10 tablets, but despite their price difference, the choice isn't exactly clear-cut.
 The three offer the same access to Amazon services, including the Alexa assistant, but they differ in more than a couple categories.

 |Screen size (resolution)||7 inches (1024 x 600)||8 inches (1280 x 800)||10.1 inches (1920 x 1200)|